pablolopesk8/github-starred-tags/README.md

 1. NodeJS Server: a simple server, with the minimum configuration, running node and exposing the port 3001
 2. MongoDB Server: a server with minimum configuration, running MondoDB and exposing the port 3002

-> To connect a container from another, you need to use the name of service and the intern port of this service

 ## Endpoints

-In the API there are 3 endpoints:
+In the API there are 2 endpoints:

 1. GET a list of user repositories starred, filtering by tags or not
 2. UPDATE tags into an user repository